-Establishment of the framework for ESG investment of 30.0 billion yen (plans for FYE 3/2022 $\sim$ FYE 3/2024)
+Establishment of the framework for ESG investment of 50.0 billion yen (plans for FYE 3/2025 \sim

+FYE 3/2027)

-Priorities Details of Investment Reduction of CO 2 emissions Installation of or updating to highly-efficient energy-saving equipment Installation of solar panels, etc. CFC Reduction Measures 1.
+Priorities(Environment) Details of Investment Reduction of CO 2 emissions Installation of or updating to highly-efficient energy-saving equipment Installation of solar panels, etc. Measures against CFC 1.
 Installation of or updating to CFC-free refrigerators and freezers, etc. Reduction of Plastic Usage Reduction in weight of packaging, introduction of equipment enabling reuse Introduction of environmentally conscious packaging equipment Securing Water Resources Introduction of equipment to reuse the water used for washing in production process Improvement of water quality, introduction of equipment for making use of rain water, etc.